 Supply Chain and Provenance

 Blockchain-based provenance tracking allows companies and consumers to verify where a product came from and how it moved through the supply chain.
-IBM Food Trust, a blockchain platform built on HyperLedger Fabric and used by Walmart, allows the company to trace the origin of a food product to its source farm in seconds rather than days.
-This capability proved directly relevant during food safety incidents.
-Maersk, the world's largest shipping company, partnered with IBM to digitize shipping documentation on a blockchain, reducing paperwork and fraud.
+IBM Food Trust, a blockchain platform built on Hyperledger Fabric and used by Walmart, allows the company to trace the origin of a food product to its source farm in 2.2 seconds rather than the previous average of nearly seven days.
+This capability proved directly relevant during food safety incidents, enabling targeted recalls rather than blanket recalls that waste safe products.

 Healthcare Records